Hugh MacColl: Life

 MacColl was the youngest son of a poor Highland family that was at least partly Gaelic-speaking.
-Hugh's father died when he was still an infant, and Hugh was educated largely thanks to the efforts of his elder brother Malcolm MacColl, an Episcopalian clergyman and friend and political ally of William Ewart Gladstone.
-Early in his acquaintanceship with Gladstone, Malcolm MacColl persuaded the Liberal politician to provide funds for Hugh's education at Oxford.
+Hugh's father died when he was still an infant, and Hugh was educated thanks to the efforts of his elder brother Malcolm MacColl, an Episcopalian clergyman and friend and political ally of William Ewart Gladstone.
+Early in his acquaintanceship with Gladstone, Malcolm MacColl persuaded the Liberal politician to provide funds for Hugh's education at Oxford University.
 It was proposed to send him to Oxford University's St. Edmund Hall, but Gladstone made this conditional on Hugh MacColl agreeing to take orders in the Church of England.
-Hugh MacColl refused this condition and, as a result, never obtained a university education, which may have limited his contribution to philosophy, and certainly prevented him from ever obtaining a formal academic position.
+Hugh MacColl refused this condition and, as a result, never obtained a conventional residential university education, which may have limited his contribution to philosophy, and certainly prevented him from ever obtaining a formal academic position.
+He nevertheless earned a BA in mathematics from the University of London as an external student in 1876.

 After a few years working in different areas of Great Britain, MacColl relocated to Boulogne-sur-Mer, in France on the Channel, where he developed the greater part of his work and became a French citizen.
 MacColl was not obscure during his time.
 He was a lifelong regular contributor to the Educational Times.
 His correspondents included the logicians William Stanley Jevons and Charles Sanders Peirce.
 He also corresponded, and argued in print, with the young Bertrand Russell, and reviewed Alfred North Whitehead's 1898 Universal Algebra for Mind magazine.